-The CC1101 has a very fine frequency resolution (see Table 15).
+The CC1101 has a very fine frequency resolution (see Table 14).
 This feature can be used to compensate for frequency offset and drift.

-When using 2-FSK, GFSK, 4-FSK, or MSK modulation, the demodulator will compensate for the offset between the transmitter and receiver frequency within certain limits, by estimating the centre of the received data.
+When using 2-FSK, GFSK, or 4-FSK modulation, the demodulator will compensate for the offset between the transmitter and receiver frequency within certain limits, by estimating the centre of the received data.
 The frequency offset compensation configuration is controlled from the FOCCFG register.
-By compensating for a large frequency offset between the transmitter and the receiver, the sensitivity can be improved, see DN005 [17].
+By compensating for a large frequency offset between the transmitter and the receiver, the sensitivity can be improved, see DN005 [12].